 Couples who are getting married are often focused on wedding day preparations, but those who wish to maintain marital bliss after they say “I do” should also make time for a candid discussion about merging their money, said Jamie Hopkins, retirement income program co-director at the American College of Financial Services, a nonprofit educational group.

-Indeed, a 2013 study by Kansas State University found that couples who argue about money in the early years of their marriage, regardless of income, debt or net worth, are more likely to get divorced.
+Indeed, couples who make financial decisions together in the early years of their marriage, regardless of income, debt, or net worth, may be more likely to avoid conflict later on.

 Full financial disclosure

 These days, many couples are waiting longer to get hitched, which means they bring to the marriage an established financial discipline, multiple bank accounts, and often debt.
 Full disclosure is key, said Hopkins.

 Roughly 20 percent of married individuals hide financial decisions from their spouse, said Hopkins, a form of financial infidelity that can undermine the health of the relationship.
 “Any secrets erode trust over time,” she said.
 (Learn more: 5 ways money can wreck your marriage)